 When the Department of Homeland Security (DHS) instructs the United States Immigration and Citizenship Service (USCIS) and Immigrations and Customs Enforcement (ICE) that you are to be deported from the country, the clock starts ticking.
 In the current sociopolitical climate in America, you have to assume that DHS and ICE will not hesitate to complete an order of removal.
 You need to take immediate action to protect your right to remain in the United States.
 But what can you do?

 One common legal tool used by immigrants and the immigration lawyers who represent them is a stay of removal.
-In short and in effect, a stay of removal stops DHS agents from following through on a deportation or removal order until further notice reenacts it.
+A stay of removal stops DHS agents from following through on a deportation or removal order until further notice reenacts it.
+This allows immigrants and immigration attorneys time to find forms of relief from removals while this postponement is in effect.

 You might be aware of how an automatic stay in bankruptcy blocks creditor actions and harassment.
 A stay of removal in immigration is essentially the same concept, only formed to protect immigrants.